apostrophecms-legacy/apostrophe-legacy-import/README.md

 ## Stability

 Beta.
-Used successfully to import blogs (although not blog-2 style blogs).
-Should work for pages too but this has not yet been tested.
+Used successfully to import pages, blogs and more, although `apostrophe-blog-2` style blogs have important caveats (see below).

 ## Usage